shadiakiki1986/zboota-app/TESTING.md

 The testing of the app is covered by the steps below.

-Automated testing using selenium is marked with a check.
+- Automated testing using selenium is marked with a check.
+- Unmarked tests are still manual

+# Pre-requisites

 Please make sure to have followed the installation by ''make install''